Women's Elite Rugby: Format

 In Women's Elite Rugby's regular season, consisting thirty games in total played from March to June, each team plays a double round robin to earn spots in a playoff tournament that determines the league's champion.
 The format of the playoffs are yet to be finalised.

 Teams

-Women's Elite Rugby's six charter franchises – the Bay Breakers, Boston Banshees, Chicago Tempest, Denver Onyx, New York Exiles, and Twin Cities Gemini – are based in the locations of the seven clubs in the preceding WPL, chosen their "unique, storied history with the sport of rugby."
+Women's Elite Rugby's six charter franchises – the Bay Breakers, Boston Banshees, Chicago Tempest, Denver Onyx, New York Exiles, and Twin Cities Gemini – are based in the locations of the seven clubs in the preceding WPL, chosen for their "unique, storied history with the sport of rugby."
 An expansion to eight teams or more within its first ten seasons is planned.
 Each team is run by investor-operators with shares in the WER itself, with the league itself retaining a degree of control over the recruitment of players and personnel.
 Up to thirty players can be signed to a team, with each player compensated with monthly stipends throughout the season.
 While players benefit from travel cost and accident insurance coverage, the exact amount of pay players receive has not been publicly disclosed by the league.